IamSanjid/PRO_Packet_Inspector/README.md

 # PRO_Packet_Inspector
 A simple function hooker which will print out all the on going packets of PRO Client.
+And only works with 32 Bit version of PRO.

 # Build
 Visual Studio 2017 is enough to build this.
 (Make sure you got all the SDKs)